Vyral/krissy-mireles/_posts/2018-12-04-everything-you-need-to-know-about-our-current-market.md

 7:18 - House hunting question No. 3: What are the home’s average utility bills?

-9:01 - How to contact us about any other questions you have.&nbsp;
+9:01 - How to contact us about any other questions you have.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>